 - 9 Songs (2004): Part Erotic Film, part concert movie featuring several British rock bands.

-- Space Is the Place (1974): Spiritual blaxploitation movie featuring Sun Ra with several scenes where he performs alongs with his musicians.
+- Space Is the Place (1974): Spiritual blaxploitation movie featuring Sun Ra with several scenes where he performs along with his musicians.

-- This Is Spinal Tap (1984): Despite being a mockumentary about a heavy metal rock band it features a lot of live footage.
+- This Is Spın̈al Tap (1984): Despite being a mockumentary about a heavy metal rock band it features a lot of live footage.

 - Woodstock (1970): The most famous concert movie of all time.
-Shows every huge 1960s band and artist and shows how the audience experienced it too.
+Shows every huge 1960s band and artist (well, except for the obvious holdouts) and shows how the audience experienced it too.